 - Has the article changed my perspective?

 - What are the assumptions made?

-These are just few examples of questions you can consider while working on the paper.
-The more questions you ask, the better you will be able to evaluate the material which will in turn get translated in your writing.
+These are just a few examples of questions you can consider while working on the paper.
+The more questions you ask, the better you will be able to evaluate the material, which will, in turn, get translated into your writing.

 Once you establish your point of view and the route you want your paper to take, you must formulate the thesis statement – it forms the backbone of the reaction paper.

 The thesis statement describes the central idea that you will be proving in the course of the paper.
-It needs to appear towards the end of the introduction and be crisp.
-It’s alright if you don’t have a final statement, even a working thesis statement is good enough for starters.
+It needs to appear toward the end of the introduction and be crisp.
+It’s alright if you don’t have a final statement; even a working thesis statement is good enough for starters.
 You can always polish it later.

 Statements like “I don’t agree with the author” or “I think the article could have focused more on XYZ” are certainly not enough while writing a reaction paper.

-There is quite a lot of confusion surrounding reaction papers which might get students confused on how to approach this assignment.
+There is quite a lot of confusion surrounding reaction papers which might get students confused about how to approach this assignment.

 If you, too, are stuck and are asking, “can someone write my reaction paper on an article?”.

 Whether it is a book, movie, article, speech, or any other piece of content, we at Writers Per Hour are experts at writing reaction papers for high school, college, and university students.